 Andrew G. Wallace, M.D.
-(67) has served as a director of the Company since the Merger, April 28, 1995.
+(68) has served as a director of the Company since the Merger, April 28, 1995.
 Dr. Wallace has served as both the Dean of Dartmouth Medical School and Vice President for Health Affairs at Dartmouth College from 1990 to 1998.
 He was the Vice Chancellor for Health Affairs at Duke University and the Chief Executive Officer of Duke Hospital from 1981 to 1990.
-Dr. Wallace also serves as a director for Welch Allyn, Inc., Dorothy Rider Poole Trust, and The Durham Health Partners.
+Dr. Wallace also serves as a director for Welch Allyn, Inc., Dorothy Rider Poole Trust, The Durham Health Partners, and The Sarnoff Endowment for Cardiovascular Science.